 In a rage you are quite ready to carry the car on your head right then back to the dealer.
 But your poor wife pleads with you not to leave her a widow just yet and you reluctantly resolve to get it towed to where you bought as soon as possible.

 Early on Monday you are back at the dealership and this time the dealer is not smiling as much.
 You furiously rave and rave but all he does is just stare pityingly at you like a tiger looking at a poor little lost sheep.
 Then he brings out documents you signed when you bought the car that absolve him of blame if anything goes wrong with it.
 He also reminds you that you had apparently neglected to thoroughly inspect the car before purchase.
 And sneeringly says that there is nothing he can do.

 Nor is there anything much you can do.
 Except to perhaps scream your head off and wildly tear off chunks of your hair.
-That is, if you aren’t bald in the first place.

 Such scenes and even worse are repeated daily worldwide as dealers unite in robbing their customers blind with a nice smile, a firm handshake and a thoroughly evil heart.
 If you want to buy a car, especially a used one, then you are in danger.
 The only way to save yourself, your money and your sanity is to read up on the rest of this article and hence discover how to get the best of dealers.
 And as well get your money’s worth.

 STEPS TO TAKE BEFORE BUYING A USED CAR

 1.DON’T RUSH: When shopping for cars it’s always best to play it cool and act like you’ve got all the time in the world.
 Sure we understand that you got lots of things to do and not enough time to do them all.
 That might be why you daily bolt your meals like it might bite and zip around like the Flash to appointments, work and pretty much anywhere else.